 Leadership in a VUCA world

-We can summarise this new context using the VUCA acronym – volatility, uncertainty, complexity and ambiguity.
-And we are now seeing that a VUCA context poses a twin challenge to leaders: not just to formulate strategies and immediate responses but, at the same time, to develop their own capacity to respond to VUCA conditions.
+This new context has been summarised using the VUCA acronym – volatility, uncertainty, complexity and ambiguity.
+Like many phrases this can become an overused buzzword, but we are now seeing that such a context poses a twin challenge to leaders: not just to formulate strategies and immediate responses but, at the same time, to develop their own capacity to respond to VUCA conditions.

 When VUCA conditions emerge – or rather, when we become aware of them – a natural human tendency is to shut down.
 Uncertainty grabs the social system of our organisations and this can lead to an abdication of leadership, paralysis by analysis or, often worse, a ‘strong’ knee-jerk leadership reaction in completely the wrong direction.
 We defer decisions until we have more data, but the more data we receive, the more complex and ambiguous the word becomes.